icarito/physics-with-xo/5_software_and_hardware.md

 *Sugar is inspired in the work of Dr. Alan Kay of the Xerox PARC with the development of a personal computer for children called "Dynabook".*

-The work of Dr. Alan Kay is maybe the first to make reference to the concept of a "children's machine", the *Dynabook*, a tablet that has its first version in the XO1.
+The work of Dr. Alan Kay may be the first to make reference to the concept of a "children's machine", the *Dynabook*, a tablet that has its first version in the XO1.
 We suggest reading the article "A Personal Computer For Children Of All Ages" by Alan C. Kay, Xerox Palo Alto Research Center, (Originally published in the Proceedings of the ACM National Conference, Boston Aug.
 1972), transcribed in Kay (1972).

 For a detailed description of the origins of Sugar and its development, read Bender (28/12/2011).